sigrun-may/biomedical-data-generator/README.md

 ### Different parts of the data set

-The synthetic-data-generator produces data sets consisting of up to three main parts:
+The biomedical-data-generator produces data sets consisting of up to three main parts:

 1. **Relevant features** belonging to an artificial class (for example artificial biomarkers)
 1. [optional] **Pseudo-classes** (for example a patient's height or gender, which have no association with a particular disease)